 Licensed under a Creative Commons Attribution (CC BY 4.0) license (https://creativecommons.org/licenses/by/4.0/).
 This preprint has not been peer reviewed by a journal.
 This excerpt (abstract and introduction) is reproduced verbatim as raw material for a before/after editing sample.

 Abstract

-Zirconia Toughened Alumina (ZTA) is an advanced ceramic bio-inert biomaterial comprising of 80% Alumina and 20% Yttria stabilised Zirconia.
-These bio-inert biomaterial is used in the field of medical applications specifically in total hip joint due to its unique characteristics of minimum interaction with surrounding tissue and good compatibility.
-This paper presents the Triboligical behaviour or Wear behaviour of ZTA pin and ZTA Plate when subjected to wear test.
-Ducom Linear Reciprocating Tribometer was used for testing the wear in ZTA Pin and ZTA Plate specimens.
-The test results confirmed that the average wear rate of ZTA pin and ZTA plate specimen was minimum as 6.2498x10-9 g/Nm.
-The coefficient of friction of ZTA pin on ZTA plate was found to be 0.333, frictional force was found to be 6.666 N and operating temperature was 37 ± 0.2o C. The above parameters were within the admissible limits as per ASTM standards used for implant material.
-Hence Zirconia toughened Alumina Bio-inert material is agood candidate implant biomaterial for Total hip joint replacement and other medical applications.
+Zirconia-toughened alumina (ZTA) is an advanced ceramic bioinert biomaterial comprising 80% alumina and 20% yttria-stabilized zirconia.
+It is used in several medical applications, including total hip joint implants, owing to its unique characteristics such as its low interaction with the surrounding tissue and good biocompatibility.
+This paper presents the tribological (wear) behavior of ZTA pins and plates when subjected to wear tests.
+A Ducom Linear Reciprocating Tribometer was used for evaluating the wear characteristics of the ZTA pin and plate specimens.
+The average wear rate of the specimens was low at 6.2498 10-9 g/(Nm).
+Their coefficient of friction was 0.333 for a frictional force of 6.666 N and operating temperature of 37 ± 0.2 C. These values are within the admissible limits as per the ASTM standards for implant materials.
+Hence, ZTA is a suitable biomaterial for total hip joint implants and other similar medical applications.

 Keywords: Zirconia, Alumina, Wear resistance, Composites, Biomedical applications